Yoast/wordpress-seo/readme.txt

 	* Fixed: wpseo_invalid_custom_taxonomy() message (html issue)
 	* Fixed: wpseo_translate_score would never return score, but always the css value
 	* Fixed: category rewrite rules could have errors for categories without parent categories
+	* Fixed: text analysis did not respect the blog character encoding.
+This may or may not solve a number of related bugs.

 * Enhancements